laurengulland/robot_localization_2017/Write_Up.md

 ![Clustering Problems](https://github.com/laurengulland/robot_localization_2017/blob/master/my_localizer/videos/particle_filter_cluster.png)

 ## Adapting to Inaccurate Starting Positions
-One additional feature that we're proud of is our ability to recover from an inaccurate starting position.
-In the gif below, you can see that despite being given a very incorrect heading and a somewhat incorrect x-y position, the model recovers well in about 5 seconds by scattering particles much more randomly until they start returning higher confidence in their placement, and then honing down to a more reasonable amount of positional noise when the model is more confident it's in the right place.
+One additional feature that we were interested in is the ability to recover from an inaccurate starting position.
+In the gif below, you can see that despite being given a very incorrect heading and a mildly incorrect x-y position, the model recovers well in about 5 seconds by scattering particles much more randomly until they start returning higher confidence in their placement, and then honing down to a more reasonable amount of positional noise when the model is more confident it's in the right place.
 ![Recovering from an inaccurate initial position](https://github.com/laurengulland/robot_localization_2017/blob/master/my_localizer/videos/ac109_1_bad_initial.gif "animation")

 # Process, Lessons, and Improvements